semilimes/semilimes_mcu_sdk/README.md

 - Arduino IDE Compatibility: The library is designed to work seamlessly with the Arduino IDE.
 - No External Dependencies: Can be used with other microcontrollers not compatible with the Arduino IDE due to its lack of external dependencies.
 - Low Memory Usage: The library has a small footprint in both flash memory and RAM.
-- Static Memory Allocation: Utilizes static memory allocation, which is referenced by the user's code, enhancing performance and predictability.
 - Dynamic JSON Configuration: Supports the dynamic configuration and combination of JSON scripts, providing flexibility.
 - Compatibility with HTTPS and WebSocket: Compatible with synchronous HTTPS calls and asynchronous WebSocket connections.
 - Device Provisioning: Enables a secure device provisioning procedure on the Semilimes platform without requiring public API keys to be defined in the firmware.